ibm-cloud-docs/solution-tutorials/serverless-webapp.md

 {: toc-completion-time="1h"}

 <!--##istutorial#-->
 This tutorial may incur costs.
-Use the [Cost Estimator](/estimator) to generate a cost estimate based on your projected usage.
+Use the [Cost Estimator](/estimator){: external} to generate a cost estimate based on your projected usage.
 {: tip}

 <!--#/istutorial#-->